-3.5 Riverine forcing and its role in coastal ocean Modeling
+3.6 Riverine forcing and its role in coastal ocean modelling

 Rivers play a critical role in shaping coastal circulation and stratification by delivering freshwater, nutrients, and sediments that influence estuarine and shelf dynamics.
 The treatment of riverine inputs in ocean models remains a key source of uncertainty, especially when estuarine plume dynamics and mixing processes are unresolved.
 In many coarse-resolution systems, river discharge is prescribed via simplified surface or salinity fluxes, which may misrepresent the spatial structure and strength of river plumes (Sun et al., 2017; Verri et al., 2020).
-To address this, high-resolution and regional-scale models increasingly incorporate momentum-carrying river inflows or artificial estuarine channels (Herzfeld, 2015; Sobrinho et al., 2021).
-For instance, Nguyen et al. (2024) demonstrated how high-resolution modeling in the German Bight captures the hydrodynamic and biogeochemical responses to extreme river discharge events, showing significant implications for salinity, variability and extreme events in coastal ocean prediction systems.
+To address this, highresolution and regional-scale models increasingly incorporate momentum-carrying river inflows or artificial estuarine channels (Herzfeld, 2015; Sobrinho et al., 2021).
+For instance, Nguyen et al. (2024) demonstrated how highresolution modelling in the German Bight captures the hydrodynamic and biogeochemical responses to extreme river discharge events, showing significant implications for salinity, stratification, and nutrient dispersion during floods.
+These findings underscore the importance of resolving riverine inflow variability and extreme events in coastal ocean prediction systems.

-389 stratification, and nutrient dispersion during floods.
-These findings underscore the importance of resolving riverine inflow 390 integration (e.g., from GloFAS; Harrigan et al., 2020), and estuary box models that approximate sub-grid plume behavior (Sun et al., 2017).
-These approaches aim to enhance predictive capabilities while maintaining computational feasibility in globalto-coastal modeling chains.
+Recent work has also focused on operational strategies for river forcing (Matte et al., 2025 in this report), including real-time discharge data integration (e.g. from GloFAS; Harrigan et al., 2020) and estuary box models that approximate sub-grid plume behaviour (Sun et al., 2017).
+These approaches aim to enhance predictive capabilities while maintaining computational feasibility in global-to-coastal modelling chains.
 Choosing the appropriate river input strategy is therefore application-dependent and strongly influenced by spatial resolution and target phenomena.